St. Louis, Oklahoma

 St. Louis is a town in Pottawatomie County, Oklahoma, United States.
-The population was 158 at the 2010 census, a 23.3 percent decline from the figure of 206 in 2000.
+The population was 121 by the 2020 United States census.

 History

 St. Louis originally began in 1906 as a community named Simpsonville when J. R. Simpson opened a cotton gin, a gristmill and then a general store.
 It is unclear when the name of the community was changed to St. Louis.
-A town plat was not filed until March 9, 1927 and a post office was established in 1928.
+A town plat was not filed until March 9, 1927, and a post office was established in 1928.

 Except for a brief oil boom in the 1920s, the town's economy has been based on serving local cotton farmers.

 The population peaked at 493 residents in 1930 before declining in subsequent decades.
-It recovered back to 206 residents in 2000, but has declined more in recent times.
+It recovered back to 206 residents in 2000 but has declined more in recent times.